A practical guide to Zendesk reporting analytics

 Custom Agent Roles

-Pricing is based on annual billing as of late 2024.
+Pricing is based on annual billing as of 2026.
 For the most up-to-date info, you should check out the official Zendesk pricing page.

-A better approach: From tracking metrics to driving action with AI
+A complementary approach: driving action with AI within Zendesk

 This video provides a helpful introduction to the core concepts of Zendesk reporting analytics and how to use its tools.